Interjet: Financial debt, COVID-19, new CEO, and cancellations

-On January 8, 2021, at 12:48pm, at least 5,000 of the airline's unpaid workers, including several unionized ones, went on strike after the airline missed the deadline of January 5 to reimburse months' worth of unpaid wages and benefits to the employees.
+On January 8, 2021, at 12:48pm, at least 5,000 of the airline's unpaid workers, including several unionized ones, went on strike after the airline missed a deadline of January 5 to reimburse months' worth of unpaid wages and benefits to the employees.
 They placed red and black strike flags on airports served by the airline.
 In addition to demanding payment, workers also protested about the airline's missed payments to Infonavit, Fonacot, and the Mexican Social Security Institute (IMSS).
 Following the strike, the airline's website became inactive with users reporting it to display an "HTTP Error 500" message.

 Mexico's president Andrés Manuel López Obrador ruled out the possibility of a bailout from the government, stating that it "cannot be rescuing companies, [...which] was done previously and it was abused a lot."
 The president added that cooperating in the rescue could lead to financial debt for the government itself.

-Interjet's current financial situation could potentially lead to the revival of operations for Mexicana de Aviación, a former major Mexican airline which ceased operations in 2010 due to similar financial struggles.
+Interjet's current financial situation potentially could have led to the revival of operations for Mexicana de Aviación, a former major Mexican airline which ceased operations in 2010 due to similar financial struggles.

 Former general director José Luis Garza Álvarez has founded a new airline, Aerala.